 •movement in and around Manydown, including highways, public transport, walking and cycling

 •landscape and open space

 You can see the fact sheets on the Manydown Development Project website,

-This further consultation comes before a planning decision is made, likely to be at a Development Control Committee in spring 2019.
-Subject to securing outline planning permission, preparation work is anticipated to start on site in early 2020.
+This further consultation comes before a planning decision is made, likely to be at a Development Control Committee in spring 2020.
+Subject to securing outline planning permission, preparation work is anticipated to start on site in late 2020.

 Dates of a briefing session for local residents and other consultation activities will be released within the next couple of weeks.
 For more information on the planning application consultation and to give your views see the page on the Borough Council's website.

 The Deadline for Submission of Comments re Development Plan Changes is 17th August